 The nature of the Challenge means there aren’t many takers for it:

-Climb all 15 rock routes that appear in Classic Rock which range from VDiff to Very Severe
+Climb all 15 rock routes that appear in Lake District section of Classic Rock, which range from VDiff to Very Severe

 Run 50-60km (65 in our case if the GPS is to be believed) to get between said routes